ankush0699/Retail_Orders/README.md

    - Use of parameterized DB connections.
    - Handling repeated execution behavior (e.g., `if_exists='append'` in `to_sql`).

-6. **Next Steps** (Optional Enhancements)
-   - Integration with a dashboard (e.g., Power BI, Streamlit).
-   - Automating the ETL using Airflow or cron jobs.
-   - Logging and exception handling for production-readiness.

 ## License

 This project is for educational and development purposes only.